ChrisCrewdson/implay/README.md

 # IMPLAY

-IMPLAY is an [Electric Imp](http://electricimp.com) project that lets you send music to an array of piezo speakers over the internet.
+IMPLAY is a project that runs on an [Imp card](http://electricimp.com).
+IMPLAY lets you send music to an array of piezo speakers over the internet.
 It was created over the Electric Imp Hackathon on December 7th, 2013 by Andrew Lim & Bunnie Curtis from [IFTTT](http://ifttt.com)